-Spotlight on Conservation - the Mourne Heritage Trust and the Mourne Mountains.
+The Mourne Heritage Trust and the Mourne Mountains

 The months since the easing of lockdown measures have seen use of the access reach unprecedented levels.
 Along with the pent-up demand from those for whom the Mournes has almost been a second home, many people – whether on staycations or adopting healthier lifestyles day to day – are discovering the area and vowing to return.
 This trend towards greater use and appreciation of nature and the outdoors is to be welcomed but has not, unfortunately, been without a variety of negative impacts on the landscape, some quite significant.
 Among these are litter, inappropriate camping, illegal and obstructive parking on rural roads, obstruction of access to farmland and/or leaving open of gates, dog attacks on sheep, careless use of fire leading to wildfires and erosion of sensitive habitats.

-Mourne Heritage Trust provides a Ranger service undertaking regular patrols to monitor and clear up litter hotpots and to provide early warning of other issues as well as repairing and maintaining paths.
+A Ranger service undertakes regular patrols to monitor and clear up litter hotpots and to provide early warning of other issues as well as repairing and maintaining paths.
 The Trust also works with the private landowners who own and farm parts of the Mournes to repair stone walls and other boundaries and provide signage.to advise and direct visitors.
-Other landowners – including National Trust, Forest Service and NI Water – also provide some or all of these visitor management functions.
+Other landowners, including National Trust, Forest Service and NI Water also provide some or all of these visitor management functions.